Trump takes aim at DeSantis at Florida GOP summit

 "He doesn't know what to do with it," Trump alleged of Biden.

-He addressed inflation and what he called the need for the U.S. to be "energy independent," arguing that the U.S. was putting too much emphasis on the electric vehicle industry, referencing his recent trip to Michigan to address striking auto workers.
+He addressed inflation and what he called the need for the U.S. to be "energy independent," arguing that the U.S. was putting too much emphasis on the electric vehicle industry, referencing his September trip to Detroit to address striking auto workers.

 A popular merchandise booth outside the auditorium seemed to capture the mood of the event.
 The booth's owner, Peter Crotty, said Trump merchandise was flying off the shelves, but DeSantis merchandise was placed in a discount section, with DeSantis baseball caps selling for just $5.